railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 	You can double-click on one of the lines in the tax summary areas in the invoice.

-	Open ERP then shows you the detail of the tax charges which will effectively be your tax declaration at the end of the month.
+	Open ERP then shows you the detail of the tax charges which will effectively be your tax declaration at the end of the period.

 	It shows you the total that will be computed in the different parts of the legal declaration.
 This enables you to manage the declaration in Open ERP automatically.